aditya-azad/my-website/src/blog/spamming-fake-forms-with-selenium.md

 Most websites don't have the functionality to differentiate a machine from an actual person so this will come in handy.
 I know that there are much easier ways to do this other than using Selenium, but I wanted to try out Selenium for a change.

 For Selenium to work you need a web driver depending on your browser.
 For chrome, the driver can be found [here](https://chromedriver.chromium.org/downloads).
-You can google search for other drivers.
+You can search for other drivers online.

 Then all you have to do is